schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter001/index.md

 As mentioned, there is a second attribute you can set on the `base` element, and that attribute is the `target` attribute.
 We can therefore avoid repeating `target`:

+> **NOTE:** Be careful here as this could negatively impact the user experience and accessibility as there is nothing indicating to the user that all links will open in a new window or tab.
+While not a blanket statement, I almost always prefer to leave the choice of whether a link should open in the same or a different tab or window up to the user.

 ```html
 <!DOCTYPE html>
 <html lang="en">